jeffcole/jeffcole.github.io/source/blog/posts/2016-10-06-collaborative-music-loops-in-elixir-and-elm-the-back-end-part-2.html.markdown

 ## Up Next

 If you've noticed the several differences between the listings in the last two posts and the linked source, you've had a peek at changes made to support testing.
-Elixir promotes treating our tests like any other clients of our production code, and that's what we'll explore in the next post.
+Elixir promotes treating our tests like any other clients of our production code, and that's what we'll explore in the [next post].

 [previous post]: ./2016-10-05-collaborative-music-loops-in-elixir-and-elm-the-back-end-part-1.html